jindrichmynarz/dissertation/parts/ares.md

 Thanks to the uniform API that ARES provides the ETL of both registers differs only in the URL paramaters and the XSL transformations mapping XML data to RDF.
 The data transformation was done using UnifiedViews.
-A [custom data processing unit](https://github.com/mff-uk/DPUs/tree/master/dpu-domain-specific/ares) (DPU) was used to fetch data into UnifiedViews.
+A custom data processing unit^[<https://github.com/mff-uk/DPUs/tree/master/dpu-domain-specific/ares>] (DPU) was used to fetch data into UnifiedViews.
 Raw source data in XML was transformed into RDF/XML using XSL stylesheets.
 A mixture of RDF vocabularies was used to describe the ARES data with the key roles played by the GoodRelations [@Hepp2008] and the Registered Organization Vocabulary [@Archer2013].
 The registry data is relatively consistent, so it did not require much cleaning.
 However, we paid special care to postal addresses, since we needed them for geocoding.
 SPARQL Update operations were employed to clean and structure the addresses.
-The [data transformation](https://github.com/opendatacz/ARES2RDF) was released as open-source.
+The data transformation^[<https://github.com/opendatacz/ARES2RDF>] was released as open-source.
-Most of the transformation was done by Jakub Klímek from the Charles University in Prague with a contribution of this thesis' author, in particular on the XSL stylesheets and SPARQL Update operations.
+Most of the transformation was done by Jakub Klímek from the Charles University in Prague with a contribution of this thesis' author, in particular regarding the XSL stylesheets and SPARQL Update operations.

 Organizations registered in BR are assigned concepts from the Statistical Classification of Economic Activities in the European Community (NACE).
 NACE is a hierarchical classification describing economic activities pursued by business entities.
 The subset of BR in CSV containing links to NACE was provided to us via personal communication with Ondřej Kokeš who harvested it from ARES.
-We extracted 873 thousand links to NACE from this subset and converted them to RDF via [*tarql*](http://tarql.github.io), which is a command-line tool for converting tabular data to RDF via SPARQL CONSTRUCT queries.
+We extracted 873 thousand links to NACE from this subset and converted them to RDF via *tarql*^[<http://tarql.github.io>], which is a command-line tool for converting tabular data to RDF via SPARQL CONSTRUCT queries.
 Links to NACE were available for 89.5 % of organizations in the Czech public procurement register that were linked to ARES.

 The version of NACE that these links use is CZ-NACE,^[<https://www.czso.cz/csu/czso/klasifikace_ekonomickych_cinnosti_cz_nace>] a Czech extension to NACE Rev. 2 that adds specific leaf concepts.